limia12/CMV_Project/README.md

         Output: BAM files + BAM statistics

-    Unaligned Reads (optional)
+### Unaligned Reads (optional)

         Extracts the reads that did not align to the human genome

-    Index CMV Genome
+### Index CMV Genome

         Same as human indexing, but for CMV

-    Align to CMV Genome
+### Align to CMV Genome

         Aligns your reads to the CMV reference

         Output: BAM files and alignment stats

-    BLAST
+### BLAST

         Runs BLAST on the reads to check for CMV and other viruses

-    Variant Calling (LoFreq)
+### Variant Calling (LoFreq)

         Finds small variants (SNPs/indels) and makes a table of variant allele frequencies

-    Generate Report
+### Generate Report

         Collects all the outputs and opens the interactive report in your browser

+---

-4. The Interactive Report
+## 6. The Interactive Report

-When the pipeline finishes, your browser will open with the CMV Interactive Report.
+When the pipeline finishes, your browser will open with the **CMV Interactive Report**.
 This report has several sections (you can expand and collapse them):

-    Alignment Statistics
+### Alignment Statistics

-        How many reads mapped vs unmapped
+- How many reads mapped vs unmapped

-        Percentage properly paired
+- Percentage properly paired

-        Average insert size
+- Average insert size

-    Coverage per Gene
+### Coverage per Gene

-        Bar chart showing average depth across key CMV genes
+- Bar chart showing average depth across key CMV genes

-    BLAST Results
+### BLAST Results

-        Top species detected in your data
+- Top species detected in your data

-        Heatmaps showing BLAST identity across the genome and within conserved regions
+- Heatmaps showing BLAST identity across the genome and within conserved regions

-    Per-base Coverage
+### Per-base Coverage

-        Heatmaps for depth of coverage within specific CMV regions
+- Heatmaps for depth of coverage within specific CMV regions

-    Genome-wide Coverage
+### Genome-wide Coverage

-        Line plot of depth across the whole CMV genome
+- Line plot of depth across the whole CMV genome

-    FastQC Reports
+### FastQC Reports

-        Summary tables for read quality checks
+- Summary tables for read quality checks

-        Option to preview and download the full FastQC reports
+- Option to preview and download the full FastQC reports

-    Variants (LoFreq VAF)
+### Variants (LoFreq VAF)

-        Table of variants with allele frequencies
+- Table of variants with allele frequencies

-        Plots showing allele frequency distribution and positions
+- Plots showing allele frequency distribution and positions

-        A simple flag to suggest if there may be mixed strains or co-infection
+- A simple flag to suggest if there may be mixed strains or co-infection

-5. Project Structure
+7. Project Structure

 CMV_Pipeline_Project/
 ├── scripts/